-Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, don't have much effect on carpal tunnel syndrome unless it's caused by an underlying inflammatory condition.
+Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may not have much effect on carpal tunnel syndrome unless it's related to an underlying inflammatory condition.

-If you also have fluid retention in your wrist then your doctor may recommend diuretic medicines (fluid tablets) to help, but they won't improve your carpal tunnel symptoms alone.
+If you also have fluid retention in your wrist then your doctor may recommend diuretic medicines (fluid tablets) to help, but they are less likely to help resolve your carpal tunnel symptoms alone.

-If your symptoms are severe, your GP may suggest that you have carpal tunnel release surgery.
+If your symptoms are severe, your GP may refer you to a specialist to check whether carpal tunnel release surgery may be suitable.
 This operation involves a surgeon cutting your carpal ligament to make more space for the nerves and tendons in your carpal tunnel.
 It's usually done as day-case surgery under a local anaesthetic.

 Workers Health Centre